 The purpose of the IHO Strategic Plan is to identify specific strategic goals and targets that will direct the IHO`s Work Programme in a way that will foster the IHO vision, mission, and objects.

-Vision [IHO Conv. recitals]
+Vision

 The vision of the IHO is to be the authoritative worldwide hydrographic body which actively engages all coastal and interested States to advance maritime safety and efficiency and which supports the protection and sustainable use of the marine environment.

-Mission [IHO Conv. recitals]
+Mission

 The mission of the IHO is to create a global environment in which States provide adequate, standardized and timely hydrographic data, products and services and ensure their widest possible use.

-Object [IHO Conv.
-Art.
-II]
+Object

 The Organization has a consultative and technical nature.
 It is the object of the Organization: